General Terms & Conditions

 Article 13 – Warranties

-13.1 Insofar and to the fullest extent permitted under applicable law, the SaaS-platform is provided “as-is,” “as available”.
+13.1 Insofar and to the fullest extent permitted under applicable law, the Platform is provided “as-is,” “as available”.
 Cheqroom does not make any other representations or warranties, express or implied, concerning any matter under this Agreement and, to the maximum extent permitted by applicable law, Cheqroom disclaims any representations or warranties, express or implied, including (without limitation) any implied warranties of accuracy or completeness of data, fitness for a particular purpose, merchantability, or non-infringement.

 Article 14 – Limitations of Liability